 Are you looking to get new readers for your blog?
 Today I will be sharing a new trick that can help your blog to reach out to a new range of audience.

 Do you know WordPress.com Follow button is a widely used way to subscribe to a blog?
 And you can use this button on your self-hosted WordPress blog also.
-For newcomers, you can read my earlier guide on the difference between WordPress.com & self-hosted WordPress, and how to migrate WordPress.com blog to your own hosting.
+For newcomers, you can read my earlier guide on the difference between WordPress.com & self-hosted WordPress, and How to Move Your Site From WordPress.com to WordPress.org.

 This article is for all those bloggers who have an existing self-hosted WordPress blog and in the next 5 minutes, you will add a new way for your readers to subscribe to your blog.
 WordPress.com follow button is available only for WordPress.com users and users who are using Jetpack plugin on their blog.
 Before I share more details about it, you should know about Subscription option offered by JetPack WordPress Plugin.